Lol-Hi/cep-pygam3d/p/6-documentation/README.md

 Secondly, ensure that you have downloaded the following files and folders for the program
+* `assets` – containing the soundtrack that plays when terrorists are near the player
+  *  `footsteps.wav` – the soundtrack that plays when terrorists are near the player
 * `maps` – containing the set ups for the different levels for the game
   * `1.txt` – Level 1
   * `2.txt` – Level 2